withzefi/JavaScript-Projects/README.md

 # JavaScript-Projects
-This Is a Repo of JavaScript Project!
+This Is a Repo of JavaScript Projects!